jmfoss03/FossiPortfolio/README.md

-# FossiPortfolio
+# Jeff Fossi Portfolio
-A display of my R, Python, SQL and other beginner programming skills.
+A display of my R, Python, SQL and data science skills.